theathleticnerd/theathleticnerd/README.md

 - 🤔 I’m looking for help in Software Development.
 - 📫 How to reach me: jobandjeffy@gmail.com.
 - 🎮 Username/Gamername: theathleticnerd.
-- ⚡ Fun fact: I'm a member of the Survey Corps.
+- ⚡ Fun fact: I'm a member of the null(Infosec) Chapter.

 #### Top Technologies